It’s Been 2 Years Since I Moved Into The Dollhouse & It’s Not Been All Roses

 Here’s how the roof looked after cleaning, so much better!

-The wiring guard we just saw was covering wire that ran to this ancient floodlight on the back of the house.
+The wiring guard/cover that we saw a few pictures up in this post was covering a wire that ran to this ancient floodlight installed on the back of the house.
 Actually, there were three of these very old floodlights on the house.
-I had two removed, not realizing there was a third one on the other side of the house.
-I didn’t know about that third one until we had hurricane winds come through and the power went out in my office.
-All three floodlights, along with their wiring/cover, are now gone.
-I love seeing the exterior of the home without a bunch of ugly wiring snaking up its walls.
+I had two removed, not realizing at the time that there was a third one on the other side of the house.
+I didn’t know about that third one until we had hurricane winds come through and the power went out to all the outlets in my office.
+All three floodlights, along with their wiring, are now gone.
+I love seeing the exterior of the home without a bunch of ugly wires snaking up its walls.

 Ignore the roof in this photo; this photo was taken before the house and roof were cleaned.
 I wish I had thought to take a photo while the floodlight wiring was still on the house.
 It looked just like the electrical service wiring that’s still there, so I had two of these ugly wiring things running up the back of the house in this spot.
 At least, I was able to get rid of one of them.
-I’ve gotten quotes for moving this meter (and its wiring) where the power comes into the house, and it’s very expensive.
+I’ve gotten quotes for moving this meter (and its wiring), and it’s a very expensive process.
 All the old homes in this historic area have above-ground wiring.

 After with unsightly floodlight wiring removed from back of house

-Now the area over the garage looks much better with that ugly wiring gone.
-(Note: Photo was taken before roof was cleaned.)
+Now the area over the garage looks much better with the wiring removed.
+(Photo was taken before the roof was cleaned.)
 I had all the wiring inside the garage and on the back wall of the garage removed and cleaned up.
-Over the 88 years this home has been here, as new families moved in, new services that required wiring and other devices were added, but nothing appeared to have ever been removed.
-With each new family, more stuff was added to the wall you see just to the left of the garage door.
-That brick wall was covered with old cable boxes and wiring that went nowhere.
-I hired a contractor who spent an hour or two doing nothing but removing old wiring, old cable boxes, and old cabling from both inside and outside the house.
+Over the 88 years this home has been here, as new families moved in and had services added (phone, cable, etc.), those required wiring and boxes/housing that were usually added to the left wall of the garage.
+As new services were added, nothing appeared to have ever been removed.
+That brick wall had become a graveyard for old cable boxes, cables, and wiring that went nowhere.
+I hired a contractor who spent an hour or two doing nothing but removing defunct wiring, cable boxes, and cabling from both inside and outside the house.
 I can’t stand to see wiring running everywhere, especially when it’s not even in use anymore.
-It’s like having trash tacked to the walls of your home.
+It’s like having trash tacked to the exterior walls of your home.
 Argh!
 This summer, one of my many goals is to have the driveway and patio pavers cleaned, resanded, and sealed.

 New Location for Ring Floodlight